-The program combines first-year core courses in math, micro, macro, and econometrics with second-year courses covering a broad range of specializations.
-In addition to full sequences in development, labor, macro, and political economics, there are courses in finance, behavioral economics, trade, industrial organization, etc., along with various methods-oriented courses.
-There are also field-specific second-year courses whose sole goal is to make students formulate and carry out entirely new research projects; historically these projects have turned into many dissertation chapters as well as top-tier publications.
+The program combines first-year core courses in mathematics, microeconomics, macroeconomics, and econometrics with second-year courses covering a broad range of specializations.
+In addition to full sequences in development, labor, macroeconomics, and political economics, there are courses in finance, behavioral economics, trade, industrial organization, etc., along with various methods-oriented courses.
+There are also field-specific second-year courses where students formulate and carry out entirely new research projects; historically these projects have turned into many dissertation chapters as well as top-tier publications.

 Graduate Studies in Economics at Stockholm University is organized by the Department of Economics (DE) in cooperation with the Institute for International Economic Studies (IIES) and the Swedish Institute for Social Research (SOFI).
 The Director of Graduate Studies is Ann-Sofie Kolm.
 Stockholm University and Stockholm School of Economics collaborate by offering common courses for doctoral students in economics and finance.

 All courses are given in English.
 During the first year core courses in mathematics, microeconomics, econometrics, and macroeconomics are taken (in total 60 out of 105 course points).
 The remaining 45 course points are taken during the second and third years, while thesis work is also begun.
-The second year courses are often organized in sequences containing 2-3 courses.
-Frequently organised course sequences are e.g., macro, labor, political, development, econometrics, industrial organization, and finance.
-Individual courses in public economics, international economics, and economics of trade etc are organized on a yearly basis.
+The second-year courses are often organised in sequences containing 2-3 courses.
+Courses in macro, labor, political, development, econometrics, industrial organization, and finance are given on a frequent basis.
+Individual courses in public economics, international economics, and economics of trade etc. are organised on a yearly basis.

 The thesis work